simrankaurgulati2006/Bharat-clock/README.md

 **Technologies Used-**
 React: A JavaScript library for building user interfaces.
-Vite: A fast, modern build tool for frontend development.
+Vite: A fast, modern build tool for frontend development